rafael-patronilo/thesis-code/README.md

 The docker-run script mounts the appropriate directories.

+To reproduce the experiments you will need to obtain the [XTRAINS dataset](https://bitbucket.org/xtrains/dataset/src/master/) and put it in `data/xtrains_dataset`

 # Repository structure

 Directory `src/core` contains tools are agnostic to the dataset used.
 Remaining code is mostly specific to the XTRAINS dataset.

+Directory `storage` contains files relative to each experiment.
+More relevant:
+- the 4 `storage/studies/xtrains_autoencoders_*` directories contain models and results from the experiments with autoencoders
+- `storage/studies/xtrains_hn_1/C2_L128` contains the model and detailed results for the Hybrid Network C2_L128, whose results are summarized in the dissertation
+- `storage/studies/xtrains_hn_1/C2_L128_untRN` contains the model and detailed results for the baseline network with which C2_L128 was compared in the dissertation

 # Quality Disclaimer